constellates/blog.constellates/_posts/2016-07-30-apartment-shop.markdown

 ![altText]({{ site.url }}/assets/apartment_shop/DSC_0062.jpg)

-My first set of chisels were this harbor freight set.
+My first set of chisels was this harbor freight set.
 I built a little box to hold them and a few other tools.
 I finally upgraded and got the 4 pack of ashley iles bevel edge chisels.
 They're way better, but the harbor freight chisels were able to accomplish a ton over the year or two that I used them.
 They were well worth the $8 investment.
 Also you can see a stack of scrapers, a burnisher, a scraper holder, a modern stanley #151 spokeshave and a wooden spokeshave I'm finishing up.
 It uses an affordable blade meant for woodriver's shave.

 ![altText]({{ site.url }}/assets/apartment_shop/DSC_0065.jpg)